VimalaMoger/RestAssured/README.md

     > Maven Surefire plugin confused about which framework to use
       - Required both dependencies in this project
         - Solution: Force the Surefire provider to explicitly configure the maven-surefire-plugin to use JUnit
-        - included org.apache.maven.surefire dependency in pom.xml plugin
+        - included org.apache.maven.surefire dependency in pom.xml plugin section